-A major emphasis of the Workforce Development Division has been the provision of in-service and pre-service training.
+A major emphasis of the Workforce Development Academy has been the provision of in-service and pre-service training.
 Currently, attention is being paid to ways in which the workforce can be better recruited, trained and retained through partnerships with nearby institutions of higher education.
 These partnerships are being pursued in order to provide staff with the opportunity to earn advanced degrees and/or acquire additional skills.
 The Training Academy strives to provide timely training programs that assist the DCF staff and community providers to respond effectively to children and families needing services.
 Through the implementation of a competency-based system, training programs and other initiatives relate specifically to the work tasks and ongoing development of DCF staff.

-Established in 1997, as a result of the Juan F Consent Decree, the Training Academy’s mission is to provide high quality, competency and outcome based, culturally responsive training in accordance with the agency mission and national standards for practice; to encourage staff to attain professional education; and to utilize current research to improve pre-service and in-service training and service delivery.
+Established in 1997, as a result of the Juan F Consent Decree, the Workforce Development Academy's mission is to provide high quality, competency and outcome based, culturally responsive training in accordance with the agency mission and national standards for practice; to encourage staff to attain professional education; and to utilize current research to improve pre-service and in-service training and service delivery.

 Our goal is to provide opportunities for every staff member to develop the competencies needed to fulfill the mission of the Department and improve the services to children and their families.
-The Training Academy also seeks to support managers and supervisors in their efforts to create a positive working environment conducive to fostering the development of staff.
+The Workforce Development Academy also seeks to support managers and supervisors in their efforts to create a positive working environment conducive to fostering the development of staff.

 Additional Training Sites